 Can China Spree customize a tour for us?

 Yes.
-As a leading China tour specialist, China Spree specializes in group travel and custom tour itinerary to the People's Republic.
-Every year thousands of Americans travel to China in the private journey custom-made by China Spree Tours.
-Simply complete our online Group Travel Enquiry, or call our toll free number at 866-652-5656.
+As a leading China tour specialist, China Spree specializes in group travel and custom tour itineraries to the People's Republic.
+Every year thousands of Americans travel to China on a private journey custom-made by China Spree Tours.
+Simply complete our online Group Travel Enquiry, or call our toll free number at 1-866-652-5656.
 We do guarantee the BEST VALUE package tour for your private party.

 What is the benefit as a tour organizer?